 This article discusses the symptoms and treatment of HFMD in adults.

 According to the

-The American Academy of Dermatology Association state that most adults do not experience symptoms if they contract HFMD.
+The American Academy of Dermatology Association (AADA) states that most adults do not experience symptoms if they contract HFMD.
 Those who do will generally have benign symptoms.

-Complications that require medical intervention occur only very rarely.
+Complications that require medical intervention occur very rarely.

-When adults do get symptoms of HFMD, they are the same as those in children.
+HFMD symptoms in adults are the same as those in children.

 - Coxsackievirus A16: This virus is the most common cause of HFMD in the United States.

 - Coxsackievirus A6: People who contract this virus may experience more severe symptoms.

 - Enterovirus 71 (EV-A71): This virus is the most common cause of HFMD in East and Southeast Asia.

 A doctor will diagnose HFMD by performing a physical examination.
 This exam might involve the doctor: